SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 Can SMSF provide non-lapsing binding nominations?

 It was 20 years later that the ATO answered.
 SMSF Determination 2008/3 confirms that section 59 SIS Act and Regulation 6.17A SISR do not apply to SMSFs.
-In Determination 2008/3 the ATO states:
+In Determination 2008/3, the ATO states:

 … the governing rules of an SMSF may permit members to make death benefit nominations that are binding on the trustee, whether or not in circumstances that accord with the rules in regulation 6.17A of the SISR.

-The ATO confirms that it is possible to draft an SMSF’s trust deed to allow the binding death benefit nomination to last for more than three years.
+The ATO confirms that it is possible to draft an SMSF’s trust deed to allow the binding death benefit nomination to last more than three years.

 From that point, your SMSF Deed can set its own peculiar rules about death benefit nominations.
 These are binding on the SMSF.
 They do not have to follow the rules set in Regulation 6.17A.

 However, ATO statements are not law.
 We do not elect ATO officials.
 The Court follows legislation.
 It does not blindly follow what the ATO thinks the laws are saying.
-More important these cases say the SMSF Deeds can allow for binding nominations that can exist longer than 3 years:
+More important, these cases say the SMSF Deeds can allow for binding nominations that can exist longer than 3 years:

 When does an SMSF BDBN normally lapse under Regulation 6.17A(7)?